 - Turn in any transcripts from previous colleges to the Admissions Office.

-- You will be contacted by mail regarding an orientation session for the EMS Program.
+- You will be contacted by phone and email regarding an introduction and orientation session for the EMS Program.

-- Be sure to attend the orientation session for the program.
+- Be sure to attend the introduction and orientation session for the program.
 Your seat may be given to another student if you do not attend.

 - Complete all paperwork that you receive in orientation as soon as possible.